reharri7/cdshort/README.md

 ## Overview

-Our official CodeDevils URL shortener, LinkTree clone, and CodeDevil resumé board all in one!
-This will be a place to get quick information about The CodeDevils Organization and its members that are job seeking.
+Our official CodeDevils URL shortener, LinkTree clone, and QR Code Generator!
+This will be a place to get quick information about The CodeDevils Organization.
 It will also allow CodeDevils members to create their own short links!

 ## Prerequisites